I'll Be Home for Christmas (Isley Brothers album)

-I'll Be Home for Christmas is the 31st studio album by the American musical group The Isley Brothers.
+I'll Be Home for Christmas is a studio album and the first christmas album by the American musical group The Isley Brothers.
 It was released on October 9, 2007, through Def Soul Classics, a division of Island Def Jam Music Group.
 Their first holiday album, it was produced by Jimmy Jam & Terry Lewis and includes a mix of contemporary Christmas songs and traditional tracks as well as two original songs, "I'm in Love" and "What Can I Buy You," both of which were co-written by Jam and Lewis.

 The album earned largely positive reviews from music critics.
 I'll Be Home for Christmas debuted and peaked at number 38 on the US Top R&B/Hip-Hop Albums chart.
 Following its release, The Isley Brothers ended up on a temporary hiatus following lead singer Ronald Isley's conviction on tax evasion charges, having served three years in federal prison before being released in 2010 and releasing a solo album.